Pbotsaris/my_tar/README.md

 This command will run the program in all its available options consecutively.
 Appending with `-u` is not tested in this mode but using the `--append` option.
 The script will test **My Tar** against all file types in the `test_files`.
 This repo includes fifo, symlink, hardlink, regular and directory file types in `test_files`.

-The script will clean up after itself removing all temp files.
+The script will clean up after itself removing all artifacts files.

 the script will compile with make before attempting to run the program.